dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 We should want what is best for ourselves, for another individual, for our family, community, nation and world.
-But most crucially: those things we want, when examined from the perspective of each individual and group should be the same.
+But most crucially: those things We want should be the same, when examined from the perspective of each individual and group.
 And these wants, needs and desires quite simply are not.
-And though the world undulates towards convergence in this respect, we'll likely never reach a point of total convergence.
+And though the world undulates towards convergence in this respect, We'll likely never reach a point of total convergence.

-And that's OK, but with honest and straightforward dialogue between nations, groups, families and individuals, communication can propel us towards understanding the challenges facing us.
-We should act as though we are all one.
-It's not easy and no one ever said it would be, but how do we really want the world to evolve?
-When we ask ourselves, what do we truly want in the world of 2050 or 2100, what is our answer?
+And that's OK, but with honest and straightforward dialogue between nations, groups, families and individuals, communication can propel Us towards understanding the challenges facing us.
+We should act as though We are all one.
+It's not easy and no one ever said it would be, but how do We really want the world to evolve?
+When we ask ourselves, what do We truly want in the world of 2050 or 2100, what is our answer?
 What was our answer when we were 5 years old or 10 years old?
 What would our children say?
-So we should weigh our beliefs and hopefully find a way to move towards this ideal world.
-I don't think any child would say "You know what the world of 2050 needs?
+So We should weigh our beliefs and hopefully find a way to move towards this ideal world.
+Would you imagine any child saying "You know what the world of 2050 needs?
 More war.
 More pollution."

 <a name="knowledge-is-power" />